-After a dozen years and twenty-some semesters as an adjunct instructor in the University of Alaska system, my evaluations must speak for themselves by now: I simply cannot fool that many people that many times.
+After twenty years as a writing instructor at the University of Alaska Anchorage, my evaluations must speak for themselves by now; I simply cannot fool that many people that many times.
 But I also know that I am not for every student.
 So, before I blow my own horn here, let me confess a thing or two.

 I believe that a graduate program should graduate professionals—even in an artistic subject area, such as ours.
 I believe that a person with a Master of Fine Arts should be a master of his or her art.
 Period.
 Because that's what the words say, and I believe in words above all else.
 A writer can hardly live otherwise.

-I'm a professional (there's that word again) contractor in the daily world of work.
+For most of my adult life, I have been a professional (there's that word again) contractor in the daily world of physical work.
 That means I get paid, not for my time, but for what I produce; my customers don't care how I felt while finishing their building, or what it meant to me.
-So I am a product person.
+So "product" not "process" is what's most important to me.
 I know that this is not a popular stance in some creative writing circles.
-But it has molded me over the 35 years I have strapped on a tool belt and gone to work each morning, and I am unlikely to change now.
+But it molded me over the 40 years I strapped on a tool belt and went to work each morning, and I am unlikely to change now.
 So I believe that what matters are the words on the manuscript, not how much I like the person behind them, not how much that person risked to write them, or how strongly that writer felt about those words.

 What I am saying is, I believe in craft, first and foremost.
 I also believe that heart and authenticity and good intent on the writer's part are absolutely essential; no good writing exists without them.
 But what I know, beyond belief, is that those intangibles are not teachable: all we can really teach is craft.
 This does not mean I have no regard for the importance of encouragement.
 It means that I think nothing is as encouraging for a new writer than to see the words on the page coming together in a satisfying way.
 Because in art nothing succeeds like success, and what succeeds, time and time again, is good writing.
 Professional product.

 I am not a very ambitious writer myself.
 I'll admit that.
-One book of stories in twenty years is hardly a monument to industriousness.
+Three books in nearly thirty years is hardly a monument to industriousness.
 But I am an excellent reader and editor.
-I spent 15 years reading unsolicited manuscripts at a major literary magazine, and another twelve years or so reading student writing in workshops.
+I spent 15 years reading unsolicited manuscripts at a major literary magazine, and close to thirty years or so reading student writing in workshops.
 I love working with new writers.
-I was lucky enough to have great professional editors in my life when I was very new: Howard Junker at ZYZZYVA, Alice Turner at Playboy, Ron Spatz here at UAA.
+I was lucky enough to have great professional editors in my life when I was very new: Howard Junker at ZYZZYVA, Alice Turner at Playboy, most importantly Ron Spatz here at UAA.
 And I hurl myself into student manuscripts, hoping to honor those wonderful editors and replicate the encouragement and good advice they gave me.